arcus/education_modules/a_sample_module_template/embedded_code_template.md

 ### Loading data into a sagemathcell

 If your data is stored as a file in the GitHub repository, you can ask the sagecell to download it directly from GitHub.
 The `python_data_init` class will run automatically when the page loads.
+The assumption is that this is not code that you want the user to be able to change, so they can't.
+This is the set-up, with no output whatsoever.
 @sage

 <div class="python_data_init">